jinlx/jinlx.github.io/_pages/researches.md

 ---

 ## Smoke Chemistry
-A key outcome of my Ph.D. research is an observation-constrained framework for understanding **OH–O₃–PAN chemistry in fresh wildfire smoke**, accepted in *Science Advances* (**“Ozone Photochemistry in Fresh Biomass Burning Smoke”**).
+A key outcome of my Ph.D. research is an observation-constrained framework for understanding OH–O₃–PAN chemistry in fresh wildfire smoke.

 In this work, we show that fresh biomass-burning plumes can be chemically intense:
-- **OH peaks at ~5–20 × 10⁶ molecules cm⁻³ in the first 1–2 hours**, largely driven by high HONO early on, with OVOC photolysis and O₃ becoming more important later.
+- OH peaks at ~5–20 × 10⁶ molecules cm⁻³ in the first 1–2 hours, largely driven by high HONO early on, with OVOC photolysis and O₃ becoming more important later.
-- Using **chemical age** (integrated OH exposure normalized by an ambient OH reference), we find chemical aging can be **~3–4× faster than physical aging within the first 2 hours**.
+- Using chemical age (integrated OH exposure normalized by an ambient OH reference), we find chemical aging can be ~3–4× faster than physical aging within the first 2 hours.
-- We diagnose rapid secondary formation early in plume evolution (e.g., **P(O₃) ≈ 4.2 ± 1.5% hr⁻¹** and **P(PAN) ≈ 0.4 ± 0.1% hr⁻¹** during the first hour), with rates slowing down as plumes age.
+- We diagnose rapid secondary formation early in plume evolution (e.g., P(O₃) ≈ 4.2 ± 1.5% hr⁻¹ and P(PAN) ≈ 0.4 ± 0.1% hr⁻¹ during the first hour), with rates slowing down as plumes age.
-- We also show that ozone sensitivity thresholds commonly used for urban air can shift in smoke: we infer an approximate **FNR threshold of ~4–6** separating transient VOC-limited (or transitional) and NOₓ-limited behavior in fresh smoke, with some plumes remaining VOC-limited for roughly the first ~2 hours.
+- We also show that ozone sensitivity thresholds commonly used for urban air can shift in smoke.

 More broadly, this study evaluates how chemical mechanism complexity and VOC representation affect modeled plume evolution, and identifies missing/oversimplified pathways in CTMs that matter for predicting O₃ in fire-impacted regions.